mtorpey/mtorpey.github.io/_pages/about.md

    (2014-09-05, MT5099 Dissertation for MSc Programme/s)
  * [Computing with Congruences on Finite 0-Simple Semigroups](files/mt5991-report.pdf)
    (2014-05-19, MT5991 Professional Skills for Mathematical Scientists)

+From September 2019 I will be an associate lecturer (education-focused) in the school.

 My Research
 ===========